nolixul/report-generator/README.md

 ## Nadia's section

-### Getting set up
+### New route

+Admin - localhost:8083

+- `/investments/report` get a report of all investment holdings and post it to `investments/export`

+### Notes on packages

 - Ran `npm i` in **admin**, 22 vulnerabilities - 10 high, 3 critical.

-  - Ran `npm audit` to see what the vulnerabilities are. **tough-cookie** has a prototype pollution vulnerability, there is no fix available. **request** has server-side request forgery in reques and depends on vulnerable versions of **tough-cookie**, there is no fix available.
+  - Ran `npm audit` to see what the vulnerabilities are. **tough-cookie** has a prototype pollution vulnerability, there is no fix available. **request** has server-side request forgery in request and depends on vulnerable versions of **tough-cookie**, there is no fix available.
   - Ran `npm audit fix` to auto fix vulnerabilities, got peer dependency issues.
   - Given more time, would fix peer dependency issues to resolve vulnerabilities and would remove or replace **tough-cookie** and **request**